-A gifted person is someone who shows, or has the potential for showing, an exceptional level of performance in one or more areas of expression.
+A gifted student is a child or youth who shows, or has the potential for showing, an exceptional level of performance in one or more areas of expression.
 Some of these abilities are very general and can affect a broad spectrum of the person’s life, such as leadership skills or the ability to think creatively.
 Some are very specific talents and are only evident in particular circumstances such as a special aptitude in mathematics, science, or music.